Is Ikea doing enough to make sure its furniture stops killing kids?

 Ikea has agreed to a $46 million settlement in the wrongful death lawsuit brought against the Swedish furniture company by Joleen and Craig Dudeck, parents of a toddler who was killed after an Ikea dresser from the recalled Malm line tipped over and pinned him underneath it in 2017.

 The Malm line was recalled in 2016 following revelations of a fatal design flaw, which made the dressers prone to tipping over and killed at least eight children, according to the Consumer Product Safety Commission (CPSC), an independent U.S. regulatory agency tasked with protecting the public from hazardous consumer products.
-Since then, 1.3 million Malm dressers have been either returned or supplemented with wall attachment kits—”though that totals only 4.5% of the 29 million recalled dressers that Ikea estimates it sold in the United States,” Fast Company reported in February 2019.
-Ikea reached a $50 million settlement with three families in 2016, after their children were killed by the same unsafe line of furniture.
+Since then, 1.4 million dressers have been either returned or supplemented with wall attachment kits—8% of the total 17.3 million recalled in the U.S. Ikea reached a $50 million settlement with three families in 2016, after their children were killed by the same unsafe line of furniture.

 In the wake of the recall and deaths, Ikea has issued new safety protocols, including a Safer Homes app, which offers “room-by-room” safety tips based on a child’s age; in-store safety workshops; and mandatory Safer Homes training for employees.
 All of this is part of Ikea’s effort to “take strong measures to communicate the chest of drawers recall and to educate consumers on the dangers of furniture tip overs and how to prevent them,” an Ikea spokesperson said in a statement to Fast Company.